comal main

 Comales tend to be passed down through generations and are deeply esteemed.
 The comal that I treasure the most, up front in the above photos, comes from my mothers’ kitchen.
 It has about of 40 years of cooking life, has a beautiful black color with dark brown areas and it is not completely flat.
 It has dents, chips and texture developed through time and travels, which speak its history every time I cook in it.

-When I went to Yucatán in December of 2008, I got a very large silver colored aluminum comal which is already starting to develop blackened areas throughout, but it will take a while for it to be seasoned and to flavor foods as intensely as my older comal.
+When I went to Yucatán in December of 2008, I got a very large silver colored aluminum comal which has develop blackened areas throughout, but it took quite a while for it to be seasoned and to flavor foods as intensely as my older comal.

-Comales are used for many things such as cooking tortillas, sopes, quesadillas and other related masa foods; charring tomatoes, tomatillos, fresh chiles, onion and garlic; toasting seeds, nuts, dried chiles and other spices; cooking vegetables like nopales or catcus paddles, corn, big texas style onions and scallions, among other things.
+Comales are used for many things such as cooking tortillas, sopes, quesadillas and other related masa foods; charring tomatoes, tomatillos, fresh chiles, onion and garlic; toasting seeds, nuts, dried chiles and other spices; cooking vegetables like nopales or cactus paddles, corn, big Texas style onions and scallions, among other things.

 You can find comales in international, Asian and Latin stores, as well as on the web.
 Or, you can substitute a comal with any other kind of cast iron plate or griddle or a heavy dry skillet, preferably non-stick if making tortillas.